Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries: Dual FM string order parameter and the stability

 where $\hat{L}_x$ is a non-contractible loop on the dual lattice whose length is twice the length of the string $\hat{L}_{x,1/2}$ on the dual lattice.
 Along the self-dual line, we expect that both $O_X$ and $O_Z$ are zero.
 However, the proper ground state needs to be chosen to obtain the desired results.

 In Fig.~\ref{Figure_app_FM_order_para}a, we calculate both $O_X$ and $O_Z$ using a ground state $\ket{0_x0_y}$ (the simultaneous ground state of the emergent Wilson operators on the non-contractible loops in $x$ and $y$ directions) that spontaneously breaks the emergent 't Hooft loop symmetry.
 It can be found that the $O_Z$ is zero in the toric code phase as expected, but $O_X$ is non-zero and unstable in the toric code phase, indicating that the FM string order parameters are unstable when the corresponding emergent 1-form symmetries are absent.
-However, both $O_X$ and $O_Z$ become zero when the ground state is chosen as the trivial minimally entangled state; see Fig.~\ref{Figure_app_FM_order_para}b.
-This agrees with the FM string order parameters whose denominators are defined using contractible loops.